 Walking outside allows you to breathe in fresh air and get some sunshine.
 Walking in nature, in among trees, has been shown to have added immune boosting health benefits.
 A walk by yourself can allow time for self reflection and stress reduction.
 A solo walk can be great for both body and mind.

-Not everyone has a stair climber.
+Not everyone has a stair climber or elliptical machine.
 But if you do, that is a fantastic workout.

 If you are house bound but have some stairs to climb, that’s perfect.
 Climbing stairs is both a cardio and leg strength workout.
 Focusing on taking each step at a time can help with boredom of just pacing back and forth indoors too.